-- 1. Environmental weeds & pests have been observed in many locations across the shire.
+- Environmental weeds and pests have been observed in many locations across the shire.
 These include a wide range of introduced grasses and dicotyledons such as nightshade, arum lily and cotton bush and pests such as mosquitos, European wasps, rodents, foxes and feral animals.
-The Shire has made a number of on-line resources available such as weed identification and control and for pest control. - 2.
-Bank and bed erosion have been observed across the shire.
+The Shire has made a number of on-line resources available such as weed identification and control and for pest control. - Bank and bed erosion have been observed across the shire.
 Erosion caused by swiftly flowing storm flows has the potential to damage associated infrastructure such as roads, bridges and paths, and lead to sedimentation and turbidity impacts on aquatic habitats (Photo plates 1 and 2). - 3.
 House values were seen to be related (positively and negatively) to streamline amenity. - 4.
 Wastewater Treatment Plants.
 Comprehensive sewage treatment and disposal for Mundaring's highly undulating landscape and widely dispersed settlements is not cost effective.
 It would require expensive pressure mains and lengthy pipe runs to suitable treatment and disposal sites.
 Accordingly, a number of small package treatment plants have been commissioned that discharge highly treated wastewater to local waterways.
 While these discharges are licensed to operate within controlled environmental limits, there is community concern that equipment failure and population creep could lead to adverse impacts on receiving waterways.
 The lack of cost-effective options for sewage treatment and finite capacities of existing systems have been cited as stifling further population growth and development opportunities. - 5.
 Falling rates of community involvement have been observed for most of the shire's catchment groups.
 People reported that they have become increasingly time-poor and unable to commit as readily to volunteer opportunities. - 6.
-Community engagement with riparian areas has been reported as lessening, partly as a consequence of pressures cited for point 5 above. - 7.
-Climate uncertainty was seen as leading to two potentially adverse impacts on the shire's streamlines.
-This included the predictions of falling overall rainfall for the Perth environs leading to drying of riparian areas.
-Predictions of increasing frequencies of extreme weather and rainfall conditions have raised concerns over increased velocities of stormwater runoff and subsequent increases in erosion. - 8.
-Gaps in integration & inconsistency of agency oversight was seen as sometimes leading to less-than-optimal implementation of policies and regulations applying to streamlines.
+Community engagement with foreshore areas has been reported as lessening, partly as a consequence of pressures cited for point 5 above.